harshg7/ansible-web-app/readme.md

 # How we scale this solution out to multiple application servers in an automated fashion.
 Edit ansible-web-app/ansible/instance_creation.yml
-In order to scale the count values ; edit ansible-web-app/ansible/instance_creation.yml ( line 32:count : ) to your count .
+- In order to scale the count values ; edit ansible-web-app/ansible/instance_creation.yml ( line 32:count : ) to your count .
 This way ,we could get 2,3 or 5 web-apps running on different ec2 instances.
-Also you could use Auto-Scaling group on AWS alterantively.
+- Also you could use Auto-Scaling group on AWS alterantively.

 # If this were a true production deployment.
-For true deployment there is 99.9% availablity.
+- For true deployment there is 99.9% availablity.
 So we can not put into maintenance mode directly.
-We need to setup a parallel instance with same web-app and connect this new and old web app to load balancer (Elastic load balancer in AWS ).
+- We need to setup a parallel instance with same web-app and connect this new and old web app to load balancer (Elastic load balancer in AWS ).
-Then we could make one off-line ; work on it.
+- Then we could make one off-line ; work on it.

-In depth :
+# Script in depth :
-#When you run playbook:
+When you run playbook:
 # Running custom playbook(sample running)
 ------------------------
 ubuntu@ipaddress:~$ ./provision.sh